 Yet according to Towers Watson, a global financial consulting firm, 90% of all new hires let their plan administrator choose where their money will be invested for them!

 There’s no nice way to put this: Too many plan administrators don’t have a clue about what they’re doing.
 They just aren’t qualified to oversee your retirement plan and take good care of your funds.

-But what about those fancy, schmancy financial advisors and brokers they get investment advice from?
+But what about those fancy, schmancy financial representatives and brokers they get investment advice from?

-Take a stab at this question: What percentage of mutual funds, professional financial advisors, and investment advisory services underperform the overall market and the benchmarks they track?
+Take a stab at this question: What percentage of mutual funds, professional financial representatives, and investment advisory services underperform the overall market and the benchmarks they track?

-Answer: About 80% of all mutual funds and 80% of all investment newsletters and professional advisors underperform the market over the long term, according to the Hulbert Financial Digest.
+Answer: About 80% of all mutual funds and 80% of all investment newsletters and professional financial representatives underperform the market over the long term, according to the Hulbert Financial Digest.
 And it’s not just because of the fees they charge.

 Are you wondering how that’s possible?
 It’s because experts are human, too, and are predictably irrational like all the rest of us, buying and selling at the wrong times.

 My husband, Larry, and I have had painful personal experience with this.
 We had invested in all sorts of financial products and vehicles starting in 1987, but we never came close to getting the returns we were told we should be able to get.

 At one point, we figured the problem must be us.
 You know how some people seem to be unlucky in love?
 Well, we seemed to be unlucky in investing.
 So we decided to hire an expert to manage our money for us.
 We ultimately hired three oh-so-pricey experts – and all three of them lost us money during what turned out to be the longest-running bull market in history!

 In previous blog posts, I’ve mentioned a better alternative for your retirement savings: Bank On Yourself.
 How do conventional retirement plan administrators compare to how Bank On Yourself plans are administered?